 Points 1-4 above will lead to weak glutes, specifically the glute medius.
 When your glute can’t deal with the load it is put under it transmits forces from the glute down the IT band and to the patella tendon causing pain.
 This is one of the main reasons you need to look at the cause rather than the symptom when it comes to knee pain.

 We use the wall squat at W10 as a way of teaching people what it feels like to keep the weight in the heel.
 To perform a wall squat stand facing a wall with your palms flat on the wall and squat as low as possible.
 Squats are an incredibly good exercise regardless of your training goal – so work on your mobility and get a bar on your back!

 More squat videos and tips from W10 coaches:

-If you have any questions on the above or would like some advice on how we could help you with your fitness goals, don’t hesitate, visit our gym and try one of our personal fitness training sessions in London.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goals, don’t hesitate, visit our personal training gyms in London and try one of our personal fitness training sessions.

 - Squat Four Ways

 - Squat to Improve Your Fitness